The Inns of Court & City Yeomanry

-The Mounted Detachment is led by the IC&CY Band of the Royal Yeomanry and followed by military vehicles demonstrating the Squadron's operational capabilities.
+The Mounted Detachment is led by the Band of The Royal Yeomanry (Inns of Court & City Yeomanry) and followed by military vehicles demonstrating the Squadron's operational capabilities.

 For Remembrance Day the full Squadron, with the Cadets and the Band, parades at the War Memorial in Lincoln's Inn for an Act of Remembrance and wreath-laying.
 This is followed by a service in Lincoln's Inn Chapel after which the Officers join the Benchers – the Inn's governing body - for lunch in the Great Hall of Lincoln's Inn.